 Is American culture changing?

-Are mindsets shifting in the wake of so much social upheaval?
+Are our shared mindsets shifting in the wake of so much social upheaval?

-How can cultural shifts inform how progressives communicate about key issues?
+How can cultural shifts inform how we communicate about important systemic issues?

-The Culture Change Project is an ongoing investigation designed to uncover whether and how recent social and political turmoil has led to shifts in the ways that Americans think about and make sense of the world—and what opportunities and challenges those shifts might create for those working for progressive change.
+The Culture Change Project is an ongoing investigation designed to uncover whether and how social and political turmoil is leading to shifts in the ways that Americans think about and make sense of the world—and what opportunities and challenges those shifts might create for those working for progressive change.

 About the Project

-Historically, times of great upheaval have given rise to significant cultural changes—for instance, periods like the Great Depression and in the aftermath of the attacks on September 11, 2001.
-In 2020, as a global pandemic shook the world, racial justice uprisings became widely publicized, and a contentious election raised questions about the state of American democracy, the FrameWorks Institute began investigating if similar shifts are taking place today.
+Historically, times of great upheaval have given rise to significant cultural changes—for instance, the Great Depression or in the aftermath of September 11.
+In 2020, as a global pandemic shook the world, racial justice uprisings became widely publicized, and a contentious election raised questions about the state of American democracy, the FrameWorks Institute began investigating if and how similar shifts are taking place today.

 Through a combination of focus groups, in-depth interviews, and a first-of-its-kind nationally representative culture tracking survey, we have been monitoring changes in the foundational mindsets that shape Americans’ thinking about our society as a whole (such as individualism), as well as specific mindsets about core issue areas: